Maupas castle and the legend of the crusader

 We don’t know when the castle was founded.
 Only certainty: it was raised on Gallo-Roman foundations.
-We only know that it belonged to Henri III de Sully at the end of the 13th century.
+We only know it belonged to Henri III de Sully at the end of the 13th century.

 Then, the fief fell to the Dumesnil-Simon in the 15th century.
 Jean Dumesnil-Simon, king Louis XI’s chamberlain, seneschal of Limousin and bailiff of Berry, completely restored the old castle.

 Hey, wait!
-The local legend says that an ancestor, a Norman lord who went to the Crusade, was taken prisoner in the Holy Land.
+The local legend says an ancestor, a Norman lord who went to the Crusade, was taken prisoner in the Holy Land.
 The knight slowly faded away, but…

 An angel came every day to bring him food!
-Our chap was saved!
+Our man was saved!
 Back in Central France, he raised the round tower, the spiting image of the tower where he was locked in Palestine!